 Gen-X NFTs Announces Allowlist For Its Limited Edition VIP Collection

-Gen-X NFTs is a female-founded, retro pop culture Web3 brand focused on onboarding 80s kids into the Metaverse using nostalgia, education, membership to an exclusive online community, and themed IRL events.
+Gen-X NFTs is a female-founded retro pop culture brand onboarding 80s kids into Web3 with nostalgia, education & membership to an exclusive online/IRL community

 The project is the only collection in the NFT space completely designed to serve Gen-X’s needs and desires, speaking to this community in a resonant way about the future of Web3.
 It has already been featured on NBC Nightly News, Buzzfeed, and MSNBC.